Mahmoud Reza Khavari: Career

 After graduation Khavari was hired by the Bank of Industry and Mine (Sanat-o-Madan) as the head of its complaints department.
 He was then selected to the board of directors of Sepah Bank in Rafsanjani's government and became the head of Sepah Bank during Khatami's presidency.
-In 2010, he was appointed by Ahmadinejad's government as the chairman of the board and managing director of Bank Melli Iran, the largest bank in Iran.
+In 2010, he was appointed by Mahmoud Ahmadinejad's government as the chairman of the board and managing director of Bank Melli Iran, the largest bank in Iran.

-During his inauguration, Shamseddin Hosseini, minister of economic affairs and finance in Mahmoud Ahmadinejad's government, described Khavari as a "wise and pious man" and told the reporters that the highest level of scrutiny was employed in his appointment.
+During his inauguration, Shamseddin Hosseini, minister of economic affairs and finance in Ahmadinejad's government, described Khavari as a "wise and pious man" and told the reporters that the highest level of scrutiny was employed in his appointment.

 Khavari had not obtained a PhD but has often referred to himself as Dr. Khavari in official Bank Melli Iran communications.

 2011 Iranian embezzlement scandal

 In 2011, Khavari resigned from his position at Bank Melli amid allegations of being involved in the $2.6 billion Iranian embezzlement scandal.
 The scandal involved using forged documents to fraudulently buy privatized state assets that included major state-owned companies; Bank Melli, which Khavari led as its chairman of the board and managing director, was accused of facilitating the fraudulent payments.
 Khavari shortly after flew to the United Kingdom in order to attend a meeting at Lloyds Bank and announced his resignation via a fax to Iranian officials.

-In his resignation letter, Khavari implicated another bank as the source of the fraud and claimed that he was resigning in order "to respect public opinion," according to Bloomberg.
+In his resignation letter, Khavari implicated another bank as the source of the fraud and claimed that he was resigning in order "to respect public opinion", according to Bloomberg.

 At the end of September 2011, he fled to Canada, where he has held dual-citizenship since 2005.
-Toronto property records under Khavari’s name date to 2001, when he took out a mortgage for a $615,000 property on Elmwood Ave in North York.
+Toronto property records under Khavari’s name date to 2001, when he took out a mortgage for a $615,000 property in North York.
 At one time, Khavari owned a Toronto-based company called Soaring Properties.
 In an attempt to protect his assets from being seized, Khavari invested in Toronto real estate by loaning money to his sons, Khashayar and Ardavan.
-He also signed his $3 million house in Bridle Path, Toronto over to his daughter, Parandis Khavari, and transferred his other two houses to Mrs. Khavari.
+He also signed his $3 million house in Bridle Path, Toronto, over to his daughter, Parandis Khavari, and transferred his other two houses to Mrs. Khavari.
 Despite numerous requests from Iranian police, Canadian authorities did not extradite Khavari.
 He may face the death penalty if convicted by the judicial system of Iran.

 On October 31, 2011, Canadian MP Irwin Cotler called for an investigation on how Khavari acquired his Canadian citizenship.

 In 2016, Bloomberg reported that Khavari and his sons have been active in the Toronto real estate market even after the scandal, and from 2012 to 2016, the family has purchased at least $12.1 million worth of properties under various names and legal entities.
 Additionally, they are also responsible for roughly $11 million from 10 different mortgages.